gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

     class RUN good
 ```

-A document that is mostly text, which describes most documents, gets processed at close to `memcpy` speed, with the
-state machine waking up only at the tags.

-### Never copy text you don't have to

-There is one more level.
-When the machine moves a run of text, it does not copy the bytes.
-A run of plain text that came
-straight from the input and was not modified is recorded as a pair of numbers, a start index and a length, pointing back
-into the original string. turbohtml calls this a slice:
+Text-heavy documents approach `memcpy` speed because the state machine wakes at a tag, entity, or newline rather than at
+each character.

+### Text can move zero times

+Scanning a text run does not require copying it. turbohtml records an unchanged run as a start index and length into the
+input string:

 ```c
 // if this character is the next input byte, and contiguous